JosueMalla/JosueMalla/README.md

 - 👋 Hi, I’m Josue Malla
 - 👀 I’m a begginer developer

+Hello, I'm Manuel Malla a young student at the Technical University of Machala.
+I am passionate about technology and software development, that has led me to be self-taught and learn different skills and tools that will help me in my professional career.
+I am looking for opportunities that will lead me to develop professionally in the world of software development.

 <hr class="dashed">
 <div align="center">
   <img vertical-align="middle" src="https://github-readme-stats.vercel.app/api?username=jossuema&show_icons=true&bg_color=000000&icon_color=ff8000&title_color=ff8000&text_color=ffffff" href="https://github.com/JosueMalla">&nbsp;&nbsp;&nbsp;&nbsp;